nathan-king/animism-website/animism-site/src/content/pages/beliefs/nexus.md

 - A **nexus** is the **embodied form** of spirit—a natural or crafted presence.
 - A **shrine** is the **human structure** built to house, honor, and engage with a nexus.
+- **Seals** are essential for any created or enshrined nexus.
+They are the symbolic anchors that focus the spirit’s presence.
-- Natural nexuses exist without shrines, but **created nexuses require enshrinement** to become spiritually active.
+- Natural nexuses exist without shrines, but **created nexuses require both a shrine and a seal** to become spiritually active.

 ---